Bhad Bhabie: 2017–2018: Career beginnings, and 15

-On November 6, 2018, she embarked on the third and fourth legs of her tour, on the west coast of the US and Australia/New Zealand respectively.
-The tour received good reviews, stating Bregoli's stage presence made the show, some even comparing her to Britney Spears on the early years of her career.
+On November 6, 2018, she embarked on a tour that spanned the Western United States, New Zealand, and Australia.
+It was received positively, with praise directed towards Bregoli's stage presence.

-On November 16, controversy arose when she threw her drink at, and attempted to assault, fellow rapper Iggy Azalea while attending Cardi B's Fashion Nova launch party.
+On November 16, 2018, controversy arose when she threw her drink at, and attempted to assault, fellow rapper Iggy Azalea while attending Cardi B's Fashion Nova launch party.
 Bregoli told paparazzi that she had done it due to prior comments Azalea made on Instagram, while Azalea responded with a series of tweets condemning Bregoli.

-2019–present: Bringing Up Bhabie, Ride or Die and return to music
+2019–2023: Bringing Up Bhabie and expansion

 In January 2019, Bregoli released two singles: "Babyface Savage" featuring Tory Lanez and "Bestie" featuring Kodak Black.
-Babyface Savage gained a lot of traction in YouTube and Twitter especially, with many clips of the songs gaining tens of thousands retweets and likes.
 The song also charted on Canada and on the Bubbling Under Hot 100 in the US, extending her record of the youngest female to have more entries in over 20 years.
-The music video reached 20 million views in under 2 months.
-Bestie's music video, directed by Michael Garcia, came out February 25 and was praised for its visuals and storyline.
-It featured product placement by multiple brands and had a guest appearance by DMX.
+The music video reached 20 million views in under two months.
+"Bestie"'s music video, directed by Michael Garcia, was published on February 25 and praised for its visuals and storyline.
+It featured product placement by multiple brands and had a cameo appearance from late rapper DMX.